To help keep the nation fed, farms and orchards in the UK are looking to recruit people for fruit picking jobs. Here’s where to apply.

 However, if you don’t want to go out, look at genuine work from home jobs or look at ways to make money online instead.

-As well as fruit picking jobs, many farms will also be recruiting for fruit packing jobs, plant husbandry, and forklift drivers, tractor driver and van drivers.
+As well as fruit picking jobs, many farms will also be recruiting for fruit packing jobs, plant husbandry, forklift drivers, tractor driver and van drivers.

 How much do you get paid per hour as a fruit picker?